watson-developer-cloud/node-sdk/README.md

 - With some service instances, you authenticate to the API by using **[IAM](#iam)**.
 - In other instances, you authenticate by providing the **[username and password](#username-and-password)** for the service instance.
+- If you're using a Watson service on ICP, you'll need to authenticate in [a specific way](icp).

+To specify the type of authentication to use, there is an optional parameter called `authentication_type`.
+Possible values are `iam`, `basic`, and `icp4d`.

 ### Getting credentials